charlestietjen/Trilogy-HW-Week-10-Employee-Tracker/pseudo/pseudo.md

 - View employees by department.
 - Delete departments, roles, and employees.
 - View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.

+#### Add Department

+- Prompt input for new department name
+- call addDepartment with new name parameter to db